nlesc-nano/Tutorials/docs/3_simulation_box.rst

 The box specifically contains:

 - One CsPbBr\ :sub:`3`\ core capped by 20% oleate (OA) and 20% oleylammonium (OLA) ligands;
-- 75 ionic oleate-oleylammonium couples (by-products obtained from the reaction);
+- 75 ionic oleate-oleylammonium couples (OA+OLA, by-products obtained from the reaction);
 - 287 oleylamine (OLAM) molecules, used as a reagent in the synthesis;
 - 2293 octadecene (ODA) molecules, used as solvent for the reaction;